Spectrum Analysis

 Data (Spectra)

-Data are read from a File.
-An XSA-File requires a special File header.
-For compatibility Radware (.spe) and ASCII-array (.asc) data files are accepted.
+A XSA-file requires a special File header.
+For compatibility, Radware (.spe) and ASCII-array (.asc) data files are accepted.

-Total data space available 440k
+Total data space allocated 440k

 Work area 16k